pitastrudl/wekanwiki/PWA.md

 ## Install Wekan or Sandstorm to homescreen icon and use fullscreen PWA

+### iOS Safari

+1. Open Safari

+2. Navigate to login page of Wekan or Sandstorm

+3. At middle bottom click Share button that is box with arrow up.

+4. Scroll down and click "Add to Home Screen" and "Add".

 ### Android Firefox

 1. Open Firefox

-2. Login to Wekan or Sandstorm
+2. Navigate to login page of Wekan or Sandstorm

 3. At right side of URL address, click button that has + inside of home icon.